PATH_V 305 (3) Modern Microscopy

 Clinicopathologial correlation of hepatic and gastrointestinal biopsy material with discussions of pathogenesis, etiology, and therapeutic implications.
 Alternate weeks, one hour.
 This course is not eligible for Credit/D/Fail grading.

 Daily review of cytopathology.
-Analysis of cervical and sputum smears and pleural, gastric, and bronchial aspirates with discussion of significance to patients, taken in one quater of year.
+Analysis of cervical and sputum smears and pleural, gastric, and bronchial aspirates with discussion of significance to patients, taken in one quarter of year.
 This course is not eligible for Credit/D/Fail grading.

 Discussion of perinatal mortality cases for the month, with review of clinical and laboratory findings, management, and pathology findings by pediatric, obstetrical, and pathology teaching staff.
 Methods of possible prevention of fetal or neonatal death are discussed and recommended as hypothetical reasons for preventability, where appropriate.
 Two hours monthly.
 Pass/Fail.
 This course is not eligible for Credit/D/Fail grading.